top of page

 What does that mean?

-Compared to the quartet, it's a simpler and lighter sound.
+Compared to the quartet, it's a simpler sound.
 Most music (be it classical or pop), involves 8-80 instruments to perform/record, but it can usually be reduced down to those 4 recognizable parts (melody, harmony, rhythm, and bass).
 Since the string trio only has the ability to play 3 of those parts, your ear has to do a little more filling in with the imagination, comparatively.

 Depending on the song the trio is playing, it can still sound like a really animated conversation between the instruments, where they take turns talking and supporting each other, but there'll be fewer interruptions.
 (Perhaps, it's a more harmonious family!)